Shangqiu Henan, China Travel Guide

 Very cold winters and hot, humid, wet summers.
 Outdoor activities might be uncomfortable or limited.
 Visibility can be poor due to potential smog in winter.

 The East Asian monsoon heavily influences summer (July-August), bringing heavy rainfall, which can lead to localized flooding and high humidity.
-Always carry an Umbrella or rain jacket during these months.
+Always carry an Umbrella or rain jacket at this time of year.
 Summers frequently experience temperatures exceeding 35°C (95°F).
 Take precautions against heatstroke and dehydration.
 Winters can see temperatures fall below freezing, necessitating warm, layered clothing.

-Like many cities on the North China Plain, Shangqiu can experience periods of poor air quality (smog), especially in colder, dryer months when heating increases pollution.
+Like many cities on the North China Plain, Shangqiu may encounter times of poor air quality (smog), especially in colder, dryer months when heating increases pollution.
 Travelers with respiratory sensitivities monitor air purity reports and Wear a N95 mask on high pollution days.

 Spring (April-May) and Autumn (September-October) deliver the most comfortable weather for exploring.